greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/competencies_1_1.md

 ---
-title: "Competencies"
+title: Competencies
-description: "GitLab has competencies as a common framework to learn things.
-This page is a Single Source of Truth (SSoT) resource for our competencies."
+description: GitLab has competencies as a common framework to learn things.
+This page is a Single Source of Truth (SSoT) resource for our competencies.
 aliases:
 - /handbook/competencies/
+weight: 2
+date: '2025-06-12'
+linkTitle: Competencies
+type: docs
 ---

 GitLab has competencies as a common framework to learn things.
 This page is a [Single Source of Truth (SSoT)](https://docs.gitlab.com/ee/development/documentation/styleguide/#why-a-single-source-of-truth) resource for our competencies.